castle-engine/castle-game/data/levels/doom/e1m1/README.txt

 - So I imported DOOM model into blender --- but not to export this model !
-  I imported it and placed it on layer 0, and by default this layer will *not* be exported to VRML model.
+  I imported it and placed it on layer 0, and by default this layer should *not* be exported to X3D model.
 This geometry is used only to create new faces in blender and connect them to actual level geometry.

 - Summary: e1m1 level geometry is the sum of two files: